-Ahead of her workshop on using Memory as a Tool in Fiction Writing, Tice Cin shares with Spread the Word her pocket guide on this writing technique and how writers can learn to harness their memories to enhance their creative work.
+Tice Cin shares a new pocket guide exploring an intriguing writing technique and how writers can learn to harness their memories to enhance their creative work.

 “Let’s begin with asking WHAT you are trying to achieve with your project?
 Do you want other people to read it?
 It is helpful to know what you expect for your creative work and whether you are comfortable to edit your work in a way that suits what you want to share.
 If you want to share work because it is good but worry it may appear too personal, remember that what reaches the page is your choice.
 Each choice you make can be tailored neatly.
 Get creative with how you distance a particular detail from a truth that you’re not ready to share.
 For example, consider whether you can experiment in the presentation of a moment – could it be reimagined in a psychedelic way perhaps?